nocomplexity/FreeAndOpenMachineLearning/introduction.rst

 * Natural language processing (NLP).
 Hard to solve speech and text processing problems are now far more easily solved using machine learning algorithms.
 This section outlines still on of the most used applications for machine learning: NLP.

-* Machine learning implementation challenges: Knowing what machine learning can do and how it works is no grantee that creating an machine learning application succeeds.
-The failure rate of normal IT projects is already very high for decades.
+* Machine learning implementation challenges: Knowing what machine learning can do and how it works is no guarantee  that creating an machine learning application succeeds.
+The failure rate of normal IT projects are already very high for decades.
 Machine learning projects are complex and risky.
 This sections gives guidance on avoiding pitfalls when applying machine learning for real business use.

 * FOSS System Building Blocks for machine learning.
 This publication presents an opinionated list of FOSS software building blocks that can be used when creating machine learning applications.
 Starting with FOSS machine learning building blocks means you start with no strings attached.
 Switching to cloud hosting solutions later is always possible, but machine learning needs experimentation and playing.
 With open data and open tools.